 For meningitis

 Ceftriaxone is combined with one of the most effective antibacterial agents for inflammation of the meninges.
-The maximum dose is prescribed - 4 g for an adult and 80-100 mg per 1 kg of weight until the pathogen is determined.
-Then, with good sensitivity, the dose can be reduced and a course of treatment can be established:
+The maximum dose prescribed is 4 g for an adult and 80-100 mg per 1 kg of weight until the pathogen is determined.
+Then, if sensitivity is good, the dose can be reduced and a course of treatment established:

 • meningococcal infection – 5 days;

-• Haemophilus influenzae was sown - 6 days;
+• hemophilus influenzae is inoculated - 6 days;

 • streptococcal meningitis – 7 days.

 Ceftriaxone injections are given at intervals of 24 hours.
-It is extremely important to accurately observe the time of injection, as the success of the treatment depends on it.
-With skips or a break of more than a day, the concentration of the antibiotic in the blood decreases, which is necessary for the destruction of bacteria.
-At the same time, microbes acquire the ability to resist the drug, which will require a further increase in the dose or lengthening of the course, a change in the antibacterial agent.
+It is extremely important to accurately observe the injection time, as the success of the treatment depends on it.
+If you miss or take a break of more than a day, the concentration of antibiotic in the blood required to destroy bacteria decreases.
+At the same time, microbes acquire the ability to resist the medication, which will require a further increase in dose or lengthening of the course, or a change in the antibacterial agent.

-It has been established that repeated administration of the same antibiotic for 3 months is ineffective, therefore, a break of at least 100 days is needed between Ceftriaxone injection courses.
-The doctor may instead prescribe Azithromycin, Ciprofloxacin.
-Less commonly, other cephalosporins or penicillins will be used, as there is cross-resistance between them and Ceftriaxone.
+It has been established that repeated administration of the same antibiotic over 3 months is ineffective, so a break of at least 100 days is needed between courses of Ceftriaxone injection.
+The doctor may prescribe Azithromycin or Ciprofloxacin instead.
+Other cephalosporins or penicillins will be used less frequently, as there is cross-resistance between them and Ceftriaxone.

 Ceftriaxone can be injected into a child for an average of 7-10 days, the duration of the course mainly depends on the diagnosis (see table).
-The daily dose is calculated per 1 kg of weight - 20-50 mg, with severe inflammation, it rises to 80-100 mg / kg.
+The daily dose is calculated per 1 kg of weight - 20-50 mg, with severe inflammation it increases to 80-100 mg/kg.

 Diagnosis